The Michigan School Grades System report shows state-required school accountability measures under Public Act 601 of 2018.

 - OR, high schools with four-year graduation rates of at least 99 percent.

-State Comprehensive Support and Improvement Schools – Are schools identified as being amongst the lowest-achieving public schools in the state.
-They are identified every three years, with the next identification occurring after the spring 2020 state assessment cycle.
+State Comprehensive Support and Improvement Schools – Are schools identified as being among the lowest-achieving public schools in the state.
+They are identified every three years, with the next identification occurring after the spring 2022 state assessment cycle.
 The following criteria are used to identify State CSI schools:

 - Schools that have earned a letter grade of “F” on all the following indicators:

 - Performance Among Peers